Update: Doctor Must Pay $27 Million for False Claims

 A federal jury found alternative medicine physician Charles C. Adams, M.D., and his practice group, Charles C. Adams, M.D., P.C., doing business as Full Circle Medical Center, liable for violating the False Claims Act by submitting false diagnoses to Medicare for chelation therapy reimbursements.
 Chelation therapy involves the use of drugs to remove heavy metals from the body.
 As a part of his internal medicine specialty, Adams used edetate calcium disodium (EDTA) to address a wide range of conditions, but Medicare did not cover the use of EDTA for these nonindicated symptoms.
 To receive payment for the procedures, Adams falsely claimed to Medicare that his patients suffered from heavy metal poisoning.
 Read a story from The Georgia Sun and a Department of Justice press release.

 SMP Resource Center products often contain links to copyrighted material.
-The SMP Resource Center is providing these links as a convenience and for informational purposes in our efforts to report and educate on Medicare fraud; they do not constitute a guarantee, endorsement, or approval by SMP of any of the information available on the external site.
+These informational links are provided for convenience and informational purposes to educate; they do not constitute a guarantee, endorsement, or approval by the SMP of the information available on any linked external site.
 SMP bears no responsibility for the accuracy, legality, or content of the external site or for that of subsequent links.
-If you have any questions or concerns about the links provided, please contact the SMP Center at nliebau@smpresource.org.
+If you have any questions, please email info@smpresource.org